Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/Pattern 13: Top 'K' Elements.md

 3. We can use a heap to efficiently search for the closest numbers.
 We will take `K` numbers in both directions of `Y` and push them in a Min Heap sorted by their absolute difference from `X`.
 This will ensure that the numbers with the smallest difference from `X` (i.e., closest to `X`) can be extracted easily from the Min Heap.
 4. Finally, we will extract the top `K` numbers from the Min Heap to find the required numbers.

+After finding the number closest to `X` through Binary Search, we can use the Two Pointers approach to find the `K` closest numbers.
+Let’s say the closest number is `Y`.
+We can have a left pointer to move back from `Y` and a right pointer to move forward from `Y`.
+At any stage, whichever number pointed out by the left or the right pointer gives the smaller difference from `X` will be added to our result list.

+To keep the resultant list sorted we can use a <b>Queue</b>.
+So whenever we take the number pointed out by the left pointer, we will append it at the beginning of the list and whenever we take the number pointed out by the right pointer we will append it at the end of the list.

+Here is what our algorithm will look like:

 ````js
 function findClosestElements(arr, K, X) {
   let windowOfKClosest = [];